 '''

-http://example.com/resource?x=y&access_token=vF9dft4qmT
+https://server.example.com/resource?x=y&access_token=vF9dft4qmT&p=q

 '''

-Because of the Security Considerations associated with the URI method, it SHOULD NOT be used unless no other method is feasible.
+Because of the Security Considerations associated with the URI method, it SHOULD NOT be used unless it is the only feasible method.
+Resource servers MAY support this method.

-2.4.
-The WWW-Authenticate Response Header Field
+3. The WWW-Authenticate Response Header Field

-If the protected resource request does not include authentication credentials or contains an invalid access token, the resource server MUST include the HTTP WWW-Authenticate response header field; it MAY include it in response to other conditions as well.
-The WWW-Authenticate header field uses the framework defined by [RFC2617] as follows:
+If the protected resource request does not include authentication credentials or does not contain an access token that enables access to the protected resource, the resource server MUST include the HTTP WWW-Authenticate response header field; it MAY include it in response to other conditions as well.
+The WWW-Authenticate header field uses the framework defined by [I-D.ietf-httpbis-p7-auth] as follows: